eyecan-ai/shiva/README.md

 > :warning: All integers (**uint32**) in headers are encoded in **big endian** during send and receive.

+#### Magic Number & CRC

+The magic number serves as a signal lock; it can be valuable in a byte streaming channel to indicate the start of a message.
+In the current implementation, the magic number is composed of 4 unsigned bytes: `(6, 66, 11, 1)`.

+The double CRC at the end of the header is useful for checking and validating the content of the header.
+Both CRCs are unsigned bytes, and their values are the sum modulo 256 of the preceding numbers.
+See [python implementation](https://github.com/eyecan-ai/shiva/blob/f4d29ecc9c97ee5984b8128f20c1e2b3f32a98e4/shiva/__init__.py#L151) for an example

 ## Data

 ### Metadata